thunderbird/council-docs/BY_LAWS.md

 Contributors are eligible to vote in Thunderbird Council elections if they fulfill the following requirements:

 Elector qualification is 10 hours of contribution per year of involvement in the project, with a three year look back.
-Thus, if someone first became involved: three years ago then the expected contribution is at least 30 hours, if two years ago then at least 20 hours, and if one year ago or less then at least 10 hours.
+Thus, if someone first became involved: three years ago then the expected contribution is at least 30 hours, if two years ago then at least 20 hours, and if one year ago or less than at least 10 hours.
 Contributors may self-nominate, and on request must submit examples that illustrate their level of involvement.

 ## Thunderbird Council